 Slavery existed in Africa, as it did around the

-still exists today in many African countries almost one hundred fifty
+exists today in many African countries almost one hundred fifty years

-years after the practice was officially outlawed by the chief
+after the practice was officially outlawed by the chief practitioners of

-practitioners of the trade in Europe and the Americas.
-However, the
+the trade in Europe and the Americas.
+However, the period of enslavement

 Thus, we begin with one man's story.